Skip to main content

 You may also need to add any missing languages or dialects to Paligo, see Create Additional Languages.

-2. Add the languages to your publications and topics, see Add a Language to a Publication or Topic.
+2. Add the languages to your publications, topics and templates, see Add a Language to a Publication or Topic.

 3. Upload image variants for different languages, see Translate Images.
 (Optional)